Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 The migration tool hits the HTTP APIs endpoint for the $export operation, the response contains export operation Content-Location URL.
 The content-location URL give the status on export operation.
 Each $export operation status is stored in Azure storage table.

-The migration tool exports 30 days which is configurable by using parameters: ExportChunkTime and ExportChunkDuration of data from API for FHIR in each export operation.
+The migration tool exports 100M resources under 30 days which is configurable by using parameters: ExportChunkTime, ExportChunkDuration and ChunkLimit of data from API for FHIR in each export operation.

-#### How to configure Chunk Duration and Time for export.
+#### How to configure Chunk Duration,Time and Size for export.
 1. Open the Data migration Azure function.
-2. Go to the environemnt variable setting and under it go to App Setting.
+2. Go to the environment variable setting and under it go to App Setting.
 3. Set the below configuration as per the need:
 ```
 Name: AZURE_ExportChunkDuration